-Garibaldi has nine campgrounds that are open year-round, and one (Red Heather) that is open only in winter.
-There are also wilderness camping opportunities available for very experienced backcountry hikers, climbers, and ski tourers.
+Garibaldi has nine backcountry campgrounds that are open year-round, and one (Red Heather) that is open only in winter.
+There is also a Wilderness Camping Area with opportunities available for very experienced backcountry mountaineers, climbers, and ski tourers.

 To learn more about what this park has to offer, visit the Garibaldi Park page.